 Several volunteers in Douglas County have trained and respond to incidents, however they have historically relied on equipment responding from south Washoe County or Lyon County.
 In 2001 the South Washoe unit, "Rescue 1," was decommissioned and its equipment sent to Lander County.
-Currently incidents in the US-395 counties (Douglas County, Carson City, south Washoe County) rely on equipment dispatched from central Lyon County.
-For example, proper equipment for an emergency in Douglas County has to come from two counties away.
+Subsequently incidents in the US-395 counties (Douglas County, Carson City, south Washoe County) relied on equipment dispatched from central Lyon County.
+The result was that proper equipment for an emergency in Douglas County has to come from two counties away.

 Presently the Douglas County TLAR volunteers are undertaking an effort to replace the original Rescue 1.

-The new unit will be based just south of the Carson City / Douglas County line.
-The new Rescue 1 will be available for reasonably rapid response along the greater US-395 corridor.
+The new unit is based in the north Gardnerville area.
+The new Rescue 1 will be available for reasonably rapid response along the greater US-395 corridor and surrounding areas.

 Rescue equipment certified for use for large animal rescue is not cheap.
 While many hand tools and supplies can often be opportunistically acquired, rescue slings, glides, certified rope rescue gear and other specialized equipment are expensive.
 The team has created a GoFundMe page to raise funds to purchase these "big ticket" items."

 The unit currently covers Douglas County, south Lyon County and adjacent California counties and additional volunteers willing to train and respond are always welcome.

 This is an all-volunteer project.
 The success of their work is dependent upon the resources that they have available and a viable support system.

 There are several ways that you can help.